 Granulated white sugar, the favorite and most widely available sweetener, is extracted from sugar cane and sugar beet plants.
 We call it simply "sugar" or table sugar, no matter where it comes from, and most of us cannot distinguish one from the other.

 However, it turns out some consumers argue they have a different aroma, caramelization, and baking performance.
-In this blog post, we explore what could be responsible for those differences.
+This blog post explores what could be responsible for those differences.
 Also, when it comes to culinary performance, is cane sugar better or worse than beet sugar?

 Impurities: Some Say "Tiny But Meaningful"

 Table sugar is considered one of the purest food products.
 Chemically speaking, it's an astonishing 99.95 percent pure sucrose, regardless of whether it comes from cane or beet.
 The remaining 0.05 percent consists of mostly water plus what is called impurities.

 Impurities are undetectable by the vast majority of consumers because of their minuscule amounts.
-However, the presence of those substances is the only possible explanation as to why some people claim they can detect the source of their table sugar and that beet sugar has different culinary performance than cane sugar.
+However, the presence of those substances is the only possible explanation as to why some people claim they can detect the source of their table sugar and that beet sugar has a different culinary performance than cane sugar.

 Impurities include anything other than sucrose and result from: (1) the raw material, and (2) the process used to produce each sugar.
 The composition of impurities in cane sugar is not the same as in beet sugar.
 Learn why next.